rainym00d/LLM4RS/data/readme.md

 ## Filter & Preprocess

-For each dataset, we first filter the items without titles since we need titles in the prompts as the input of LLMs.
-Then we sort the interactions according to the timestamp for each user and drop the user that has few interactions.
-Finally, we get the top-K test data by constructing the candidate item list and the history interacted items.
-Specifically, for each record, we keep the ``n_history`` closest interaction items with positive feedback as history interacted items.
-And then we pair the target ground-truth positive items with randomly sampled ``n_candidate`` negative items from all the items with negative feedback to construct the candidate item list.
-Note that the candidate list will be shuffle since LLMs may be may be sensitive to index. ``n_history`` and ``n_candidate`` are parameters, you can change for your need.
+For each dataset, we remove items that do not have a provided title, as we require the title of items as input for the LLMs.
+Next, we sort the interactions between users and items by their timestamps and remove users who have only a minimal amount of interactions.
+Finally, we construct sets of candidate items and gather the sequences of items that the users had previously interacted with.
+Specifically, for each test record, we gather the ``n_history`` latest interacted items with positive feedback as user history.
+To construct the candidate set for testing, we consider the item actually interacted with as the positive sample, and randomly sample N-1 items as negative samples for each selected interaction.
+Note that we shuffle the candidate list because that LLMs may be sensitive to the indexes of candidates.
+``n_history`` and ``n_candidate`` are parameters, which can be customized according to your needs.
 In our experiments, we set both of them as 5.

-For each dataset, we remain about 10,000 records for the final evaluation.
-If you want to remain more records, you can change our data-preprocessing code in ``data_process`` folder.
+Each dataset contains around 10,000 records for the final evaluation.
+If you want to remain more records, you can change our data-preprocessing codes in ``data_process`` folder.

 | Dataset | # Records |
 | :-----: | :-----: |